 Key Tax Considerations for Your Nonprofit's Next Event

-Special events are synonymous with fundraising events and, according to the IRS, include examples like “dinners/dances, door-to-door sales of merchandise, concerts, carnivals, sports events, and auctions.”
-Essentially, special events are considered fundraisers that do not substantially further the organization’s exempt purpose other than by raising funds.
+The IRS terms fundraising events as 'special events.'
+A few examples under this umbrella, according to the IRS, are: "dinners/dances, door-to-door sales of merchandise, concerts, carnivals, sports events, and auctions."
+Essentially, special events are considered fundraisers that do not substantially further the organization's exempt purpose other than by raising funds.

-Gross income generated by special events must be reported annually on the IRS Form 990, which is how the IRS gathers data about tax-exempt organizations.
-In line 8a of Form 990, the IRS explains that fundraising events exclude:
+The total earnings from a special event, or gross income, must be reported annually on the IRS Form 990, which is how the IRS gathers data about tax-exempt organizations.
+Line 8a of Form 990 explains that fundraising events exclude:

 - Sales or gifts of goods or services of only nominal value